What Is Meant by Behaviours That Challenge?

 Frustration and Anger

-Anger is often accompanied by intense feelings that can also fuel a person’s behaviour that challenges.
+Anger is often accompanied by intense feelings that can also be the reason leading to a person’s behavioural challenges.

 Depression